Powell, Tennessee

-Powell, formerly known as Powell Station, is a census-designated place in Knox County, Tennessee, United States.
+Powell, formerly known as Powell Station, is a census-designated place in Knox County, Tennessee.
 The area is located in the Emory Road corridor (State Route 131), just north of Knoxville, southeast of Clinton, and east of Oak Ridge.
 It had a population of 13,802 during the 2020 census.
-It is included in the Knoxville, Tennessee Metropolitan Statistical Area.
+It is included in the Knoxville, TN Metropolitan Statistical Area.

 History

 Despite its status as unincorporated, Powell is considered to be more of an "independent" small town than a suburb.
 One of the reasons behind this is that it was established in 1789 (two years before the establishment of Knoxville) by settlers passing through East Tennessee into the frontier.
 Among these early settlers was Stockley Donelson (1753–1804), a brother-in-law of President Andrew Jackson.
 Donelson's home, now known as the Alexander Bishop House, still stands on Bishop Lane.
 Another early settler was John Manifee, a Revolutionary War veteran who built a small fort and trading station along what is now Clinton Highway in the late 1780s.

 The community's name is derived from the Powell Station train stop, which was in turn named for Columbus Powell, a prominent local resident.
 The train station is not currently in use but remains in the town's "downtown" area.
 The railroad was essential to economy of early 20th century Powell as bricks were made with the mud from Beaver Creek and loaded onto the tracks and sent to various locations.
 The tracks were originally part of the East Tennessee, Virginia and Georgia Railway (now part of the Norfolk Southern line).

 From 1951 to 2012, Powell was home to the Powell STOLport, a rural airstrip located adjacent to the I-75 and Emory Road (SR 131) interchange.
-In March 2013, following the Knoxville City Council's annexation of the airstrip site, the Knoxville-Knox County Metropolitan Planning Commission approved plans for a shopping complex on the site including a Kroger supermarket, Regal Cinemas theater, Kohl's department store, and other retail developments.
+In March 2013, following the Knoxville City Council's annexation of the airstrip site, the Knoxville-Knox County Metropolitan Planning Commission approved plans for a shopping complex on the site including a supermarket, theater, department store, and other retail developments.